Andrew-Costa-10114/a2-xoc/sample-miner-api/miner_docs.md

 ### Reward Allocation Questions

 **Q: How does temperature affect my performance score?**
-A: Temperature (currently 5.0) exponentially transforms your score: `(score/100)^5.0 × 100`.
-This means 90% raw becomes 59.05 while 80% becomes only 32.77.
+A: Temperature (currently 7.5) exponentially transforms your score: `(score/100)^7.5 × 100`.
+This means 90% raw becomes 48.3 while 80% becomes only 20.9.
 Small improvements at high levels matter enormously.
 Focus on maximizing accuracy (70% of your LLM judge score)!

+**Q: What is the minimum response time enforcement?**
+A: To prevent gaming, if you respond faster than 1/3 of your evaluation-round response time, your output is automatically delayed.
+This ensures fair evaluation and prevents artificial speed optimization.

+**Q: How is EPM calculated now?**
+A: EPM is now weighted by performance score: `new_epm_score = perf_score × old_epm_score`.
+This means high-performing requests contribute more to your EPM than low-performing ones, rewarding quality over quantity.

+**Q: What is the square-root stake scaling?**
+A: User stakes are now scaled using square root before RPM allocation: `x' = sqrt(x)`.
+This reduces the influence imbalance between large and small stakeholders.
+A user with 100 alphas gets 10x (not 100x) more RPM than a user with 1 alpha.

 **Q: How can I increase EPM?**
 A: Attract real users by: